This article has links to products and services we recommend, which we may make a commission from.

-However, today, you can also find non-meat versions.
-For the stuffing, ingredients like carrots, parsley, garlic, celery, tomato sauce, and yogurt can also be used.
+Today, you can also find non-meat versions stuffed with ingredients like carrots, parsley, garlic, celery, tomato sauce, and yogurt.

-Besides cabbage leaves, sarma can also be wrapped in grape leaves, collard greens or native greens like raštan from Montenegro.
+Besides cabbage leaves, sarma can also be wrapped in grape leaves, which is very popular in Greece.

-Stuffed peppers are part of traditional Balkan cuisines.
-Traditional recipes call for bell peppers stuffed with a mix of minced meat, rice, and spices in tomato sauce.
+Stuffed peppers are part of traditional Balkan cuisine.
+Recipes call for bell peppers stuffed with a mix of minced meat, rice, and spices in tomato sauce.

 Like many other Balkan dishes, stuffed peppers have different names within the Balkan peninsula.

-In Croatian and Serbian it’s called punjena paprika, filovana paprika in Bosnian, palnena chushka in Bulgarian, and polneti piperki in North Macedonia.
+In Croatia and Serbia, they’re called punjena paprika.
+They are known as filovana paprika in Bosnian, palnena chushka in Bulgarian, and polneti piperki in North Macedonia.

-Peppers are most commonly used for stuffed vegetables.
-Traditionally, locally grown fresh green or yellow bell peppers are used.
+Traditionally, locally grown fresh green or yellow bell peppers are used for stuffed vegetables.

 However, in some places like in southeastern Serbia around Pirot and Dimitrovgrad, dried red peppers are used.

 In the past, this succulent Balkan food was served in the summer months when the peppers were in season.
-And, the variation with the dried peppers were eaten during the winter months.
+A variation with dried peppers was eaten during the winter months.

-Generally, stuffed peppers are typically eaten at lunch all year around.
-They are a flavorful and wholesome dish, and one for your Balkan food list.
+Stuffed peppers are typically eaten at lunch.
+They are a flavorful and wholesome dish and one for your Balkan food list.

 It is also known as the “peasant” proja as it reflects the poverty people suffered in the aftermath of the Yugoslavia wars.

-Unlike cornbread in the US, proja is quite dry and is not fluffy nor sweet.
+Unlike cornbread in the US, proja is quite dry and is not fluffy or sweet.
 It’s made by mixing corn flour with boiling water and salt.

-When the dough is well mixed, it’s poured in a pan and baked in an oven until golden brown.
+When the dough is well mixed, it’s poured into a pan and baked in an oven until golden brown.